Punjabi cinema: Distribution

-Prior to the late-1900s, Punjabi film companies were largely immersed in the competition for the domestic market.
-Limited to East Punjab and West Punjab and low number of screens in Punjabi-speaking areas of Delhi and Rajasthan (Sri Ganganagar, Hanumangarh) and no prospect in metro cities, distribution was a problem for Punjabi filmmakers.
+Prior to the 20th century, Punjabi film companies was largely in competition for the domestic market.
+Distribution was a particular issue: releases were limited to Punjab on either side of the border, the Punjabi-speaking areas of Delhi and Rajasthan (Sri Ganganagar, Hanumangarh) had a limited number of screens, and there were no showings in domestic areas.
 It was difficult to compete with the huge demand for films created by Bollywood.
 Gradually, Punjabi companies moved to the Australasian, European and North American markets.

 In recent years, Canada has become a popular destination for shooting Punjabi films and is the second largest market of Punjabi cinema.
-About 50 percent of the revenue for all successful Punjabi films are generated from the overseas markets, including Australia, Canada, Malaysia, New Zealand, United Kingdom and United States.
+About 50 per cent of the revenue for all successful Punjabi films are generated from the overseas markets, including: Australia, Canada, Malaysia, New Zealand, United Kingdom and United States.
 A number of Punjabi films have also surpassed the gross collections of Bollywood films in the overseas markets.

 Punjabi films are finding more releases in Punjabi-dominated areas of South Asia, including East Punjab, West Punjab, Delhi, Haryana, Himachal Pradesh, Uttarakhand (Rudrapur, Bajpur, Kashipur) and Jammu.
 Punjabi films are also distributed to less-Punjabi populated regions, including states of India: Bengaluru, Gujarat, Hyderabad, Kolkata, Madhya Pradesh, Nanded, Odisha, Bihar and countries: Austria, Belgium, France, Germany, Hong Kong, Italy, Malaysia, Netherlands, Pakistan (other than West Punjab) and Singapore.
-Punjabi cinema makes zero money from satellite or music due to absence of a sustainable satellite mechanism.
+Punjabi cinema does not make significant revenue from satellite or music due to absence of a sustainable satellite mechanism.

-At the home territory, Punjab, against only 4 multiplexes in all of East Punjab in 2007, as of 2014 the numbers have increased to 36 with 99 more approved by the Government of Punjab, India for construction.
+Domestically, there were 4 multiplexes in all of East Punjab in 2007.
+As of 2014 the numbers have increased to 36 with 99 more approved by the Government of Punjab, India for construction.
 These in turn have attracted a large middle class audience for Punjabi films which did not exist before.

 Parallel cinema

-Punjabi film industry has established Parallel Cinema in these years also.
+The Punjabi film industry has engaged with Parallel Cinema, an alternative film movement in India originating from West Bengal.

 The National Award-winning Marhi Da Deeva (1989) mercilessly explores the issues of economic inequality, social segregation in life of dalit farm labourers and other landless communities in Punjab.

 Another National Award winner, Anhe Ghore Da Daan (2011) diligently puts across the distressed and frustrated life-cycle of marginalised Dalits in Punjab.
 It is the first Punjabi-language film to have travelled to so many international film festivals.
 The film premiered in the Orizzonti section (Horizons) at the 68th Venice International Film Festival.
 It won the Special Jury Award and the $50,000 Black Pearl trophy at the Abu Dhabi Film Festival.
 It was also shown at the 55th BFI London Film Festival, 49th New York Film Festival and the 16th Busan International Film Festival.
 The film also won the Golden Peacock award for best film at the 43rd International Film Festival of India (IFFI) 2012 held in Panaji, Goa.

 Khamosh Pani (2003) is a tragic story of widowed mother and her young son set in a late 1970s village in West Punjab and relations of communities after 1947 Partition of Punjab starring Kiron Kher and Shilpa Shukla.